RobotCasserole1736/CasseroleBBBVisionTest/README.md

 To start the vision processing manually, run the "runVision.sh" script in the root of the repo.
 More instructions to come on how to set this up to go automatically at boot.

+# Script Design

+## Overall
+As is, the script is set up to maintain a robust connection with the IP camera, process frames as they come in, and post the processing results to NetworkTables (or just print them out, as it does now)

+The psutil library is used to monitor CPU and memory loading.

+The exact data processed out of the image will change year to year.
+Some possibiilities include:

+* Total time from reciving the image to posting the processing results
+* For each target:
+  * X/Y position within the image
+  * Information for acessing the validity of the target
+    * Bounding Box Size/Area
+    * Infill percentage
+    * Skew

+## Network Connectivity
+The read and connect routines have fairly short timeouts, but will attempt to reconnect indefinitely if the connection is ever lost.
+There's been some basic desktop testing to prove out that there are no race conditions between starting the camera and starting the BBB.

+## Status LED
+To indicate status, the usual status LED is overwritten.
+During BBB boot sequence, the status LED will follow the default on-for-boot, then heartbeat until the vision processing script starts.

+Once the vision processing script has started, the LED will turn off fully.
+As long as the script is waiting for a connection, the LED will remain dark.
+Once valid image frames are getting processed, the LED will turn back on to be mostly solid (occasional pulse off).
+If the LED ever goes off, it means the script is not actively processing frames.
+Usually this is due to lack of a network connetion to the IP camera

 #Notes on Cameras & Settings

 To get good images for processing, it's usually best to try to get a dark image.
 The only lit-up pixels should be the target in question.

 This usually means

 * Fixed (non-automatic) white balance
 * Exposure turned down to minimum
 * Brightness turned down to minimum
 * All auto-adjustement disabled

 Note that I've been testing with an axis M1013, which is a horrible camera choice since it is impossible to disable all brightness compensation.
 M1011 is better